Lebanon

 Our Role and Approach

-In Lebanon in 2023, 417 MSF staff worked in six locations across the country.
-MSF brought in 56 tons of aid to help provide free medical care to people in need in Lebanon.
+In 2024, nearly 500 MSF staff worked in six locations across the country.
+MSF brought in more than 140 tons of aid to help provide free medical care to people in need in Lebanon.